-This report compares and contrasts the key provisions among several frameworks and standards, including the TCFD framework, the draft European Sustainability Reporting Standards (ESRS), the SEC proposal, and the standards issued on June 26, 2023 by the ISSB.
+We provide an outline which compares and contrasts the key provisions among several frameworks and standards, including the TCFD framework, the European Sustainability Reporting Standards (ESRS), the SEC (US) proposal, and the standards issued on June 26, 2023, by the ISSB.
 By understanding the different requirements, preparers can develop the appropriate reporting strategy, one designed to capture the right data the first time.